fcrozatier/type-strip/README.md

 ## Features

 - Strips type annotations
-- Optionally strips comments and rewrite .ts imports.
+- Optionally strips comments and rewrites .ts imports.
 See the [options](#options) below
 - Fast.
 See the [benchmark](#benchmark)
 - Throws when an [unsupported syntax](#unsupported-features) is detected.